When is the St Kilda Festival 2019? Sunday 10th February, 2019

 TIP – You will have an absolutely jam-packed day, just wear comfortable shoes so you can try out some of the dance workshops or join in with some sporting activities!

-The full programme of events will be announced in January, however here’s what happened in 2017 and there are likely to be similar events happening this year.
+The full programme of events will be announced in January, however here’s an overview of what normally happens and there are likely to be similar events happening this year.

 Music – With 7 stages there’s plenty of music to listen to.
-Perfomances begin around 11.30 and 12.30 on each of them – for a full line-up of artists performing in 2018 click here.
+Performances begin around 11.30 and 12.30 on each of them.

 Activities – It’s hard to describe just what’s going on under one banner, with activities ranging from ‘Aerial Hoop & Swinging Poles’ performances to a free open day at the Jewish Museum of Australia.
 Suffice to say that the community really comes together on St Kilda Festival day and you will find something to do or enjoy.
 Here’s an overview of some of what’s on offer…